What is Public Relations?

 Before launching her PR company, Sarah worked as a journalist.
 She was on staff at Us Weekly in Los Angeles and then freelanced for a variety of west coast and national publications.
 In addition to running her PR firm, she teaches PR to entrepreneurs and marketing executives at places such as the University of Maryland Baltimore County’s Cyber Incubator and the Department of Homeland Security.
-Sarah’s team consists of Jillian Ellis, Account Executive, Sarah Elizabeth Aversano, Account Executive, Courtney Titus-Barr, Social Media Director, Alexis Gavrelis, Assistant Account Executive, and several freelance team members who support our research, pitching, social media, and writing efforts.
+Sarah’s team consists of several full and part time employees, as well as freelancers who support us with graphic design, copyediting, and other essential jobs.

 Can they get me local press if they are not located in my city?

 Yes!
 We have clients all over the country.
 We have gotten local coverage for clients from Mississippi to Los Angeles to New York City to Baltimore.
 In today’s digital world, it’s not essential to be local to get the job done.

 What other services do they offer?

-Social media management, social media advertising, email marketing, blogging and content marketing, influencer marketing, grassroots programs, college ambassador programs, and guerrilla marketing campaigns.
+Social media management, social media advertising, email marketing, blogging and content marketing, influencer marketing, grassroots programs, college ambassador programs, graphic design, videography, photography, and guerrilla marketing campaigns.

 What does Sarah Rose PR cost?
 And what are the terms of the agreement?